NuRisk: A Visual Question Answering Dataset for Agent-Level Risk Assessment in Autonomous Driving: Introduction

 \subsubsection{VLMs in Autonomous Driving}

-Recent studies have explored the integration of \glspl{vlm} into autonomous driving systems.
+Recent studies have explored integrating \glspl{vlm} into autonomous driving systems.
 Surveys such as~\cite{zhou2024vision, tianlarge} provide comprehensive overviews of the role of \glspl{vlm} in tasks including perception, motion planning, scene understanding, and visual reasoning.
 In the context of scenario analysis, \glspl{vlm} have shown promising progress.
-Recently, a comprehensive survey~\cite{gao2025foundation} summarizes four main application areas of \glspl{vlm}-based scenario analysis: \gls{vqa} dataset, scene understanding, benchmark, and risk assessment.
+Recently, a comprehensive survey~\cite{gao2025foundation} summarizes four main application areas of \glspl{vlm}-based scenario analysis: \gls{vqa} datasets, scene understanding, benchmarks, and risk assessment.